Bellona Island: Population

-Bellona Island is, like Rennell Island, a Polynesian-inhabited island within the Solomons, where most of the islands are primarily Melanesian with a few Micronesian island provinces.
+Bellona Island is the sister island of Rennell Island.
+It is a Polynesian-inhabited outlier island of the Solomons, a predominantly Melanesian country with two ethnic minority groups of Polynesian and Micronesian communities.
 It is thus counted among the Polynesian outliers.
 The nearby Bellona Shoals were the site of several shipwrecks.
 On the western end of the island there were sacred stone-gods, at a place called Ngabenga- west Bellona.
 The stone-gods were destroyed by Seventh-day Adventist missionaries in 1938.
-This island was named at the beginning of the 19th century after Capt.
-Lord Rennell's ship Bellona.
+This island was named in 1792 after Capt.
+Mathew Boyd's ship The Bellona.
 However, its original name is Mungiki.